 Data Logging and Freeze Frame Data

-Data is often logged when a particular fault has occured and the parameters at which the fault has happened are recorded providing a snapshot of data as seen by the vehicle computer.
+Freeze frame data is often logged when a particular fault has occured and the parameters at which the fault has happened are recorded.

-EOBD or European On Board Diagnostics.
-Provides basic data relating to engine management systems on Post year 2000 vehicles in the european market.
+EOBD p fault codes rovides basic data relating to engine management systems emissions data on Post year 2000 vehicles in the european market.

 Manufacturer Specific Fault codes

-Manufacturer specific fault codes provide more in depth information than the generic eobd fault codes.
+Manufacturer specific fault codes often provide more in depth information than the generic eobd fault codes.

 Fault Code Letter Prefix